jaantollander/masters-thesis/content/10_introduction.md

 There are new benchmarks to measure I/O performance, such as the ones discussed in the IO500 benchmarks [@io_500_benchmark].
 <!-- Ranking on IO500 list [@io_500]. -->
 These reasons make studying storage and I/O performance in HPC systems necessary.
-Researchers, developers, and operators actively try to find ways to improve parallel file systems [@io_load_balancing; @efficient-metadata-indexing] and develop alternative storage solutions for HPC [@object_centric_data].
+Researchers, developers, and operators actively try to find ways to improve parallel file systems [@io_load_balancing; @efficient-metadata-indexing] and develop alternative storage solutions for HPC [@daos_and_friends; @object_centric_data].
 <!-- For example, [@io_load_balancing] proposes algorithmic improvements for load balancing on a parallel file system, and [@efficient-metadata-indexing] presents performance improvements for indexing and querying on large-scale storage systems. -->

-Since parallel file systems are shared, and heavy usage can cause problems, educating users about how to use them is crucial.
+Since parallel file systems are shared, and heavy usage can cause problems, educating users about how to use them correctly is crucial.
 A study from Texas Advanced Computing Center (TACC) [@tacc-io-guideline] discusses guidelines for performing heavy file I/O on high-performance clusters.
 The guidelines focus on avoiding overburdening the parallel file system with bad practices and moving the heavy load to local temporary storage away from the parallel file system.
 They list many problematic practices and solutions for them, including the following: